Israel attacks Iran's capital with explosions booming across Tehran

 Israel attacks Iran’s capital with explosions booming across Tehran

-An Israeli military official says that his country targeted Iranian nuclear sites, without identifying them.

-The official spoke to journalists on condition of anonymity to discuss the ongoing operation, which is also targeting military sites.
+There are multiple assessments on how many nuclear weapons Iran could potentially build, should it choose to do so.
+Iran would need months to assemble, test and field any weapon, which it so far has said it has no desire to do.
+U.S. intelligence agencies also assess Iran does not have a weapons program at this time.

-Benchmark Brent crude spiked on the attack, rising nearly 5% on the news.
+Benchmark Brent crude spiked on news of the attack, rising nearly 5%.

 “In the wake of the state of Israel’s preventive attack against Iran, missile and drone attacks against Israel and its civilian population are expected immediately,” he said in a statement.